YChen1993/CoSeRec/README.md

 python main.py --data_name Sports_and_Outdoors --model_idx 0 --do_eval
 ```

-We provide a model that trained on Sports_and_Games dataset in `./src/output` folder.
+We provide a model that trained on Sports_and_Games, Beauty, and Yelp in `./src/output` folder.
 Please feel free to test is out.

 # Acknowledgement
  - Transformer and training pipeline are implemented based on [S3-Rec](https://github.com/RUCAIBox/CIKM2020-S3Rec).
 Thanks them for providing efficient implementation.